Upcoming Events

 Gradings are an integral part of the martial arts journey at The Fight Centre.
 They symbolise growth, dedication, and achievement.
 Whether you’re progressing through the belt system in BJJ or advancing through the singlet levels in Muay Thai, each step is a milestone worth celebrating.
 As we continue to build and grow our community in Logan City, Brisbane, Gold Coast and beyond, we remain committed to providing our students with the support and guidance they need to succeed.
 Check out our Timetable online.

-If you are interested to trial a class in martial arts to train like a UFC fighter, a boxer or Muay Thai; don’t hesitate and grab a Free Trial today.
+If you are interested to trial a class in martial arts to train like a UFC fighter, a Boxer or Muay Thai athlete; don’t hesitate to grab a Free Trial today.